Versioning API: `/v1/`, `Accept: version`, `GraphQL alias`

 Platforms with multiple external clients

-API versioning is the foundation of reliability and flexibility in integrations.
+API versioning is the foundation for the reliability and flexibility of integrations.
 Regardless of the format (REST, GraphQL or gRPC), we ensure the safe development of interfaces - without failures, conflicts and loss of compatibility.

 Contact Us